 Traditional landlines are an extra monthly expense to deal with if you already have a cell phone.
 You may be able to save some money by ditching your landline and only using your mobile device.
 How many phone lines do you really need?

 Cell phone call quality in most places is now quite good.
 Unless you need a landline for something important – like for a home-based business – your cell phone may be all you need.

 18. Ditch Cable TV

 The days of cable TV being the only option for receiving TV channels is now over.
 You have options.
-One of the easiest frugal living tips with a big impact to consider is to ditch the expensive cable TV bundle and watch TV other ways.
+You may be able to save a lot of money by ditching the expensive cable TV bundle and watching TV other ways.

 One of the most popular ways to watch TV is to stream channels over the internet.
 Many TVs are now capable of connecting with a home’s wireless internet.
 Streaming devices can also be used.

 With streaming, it’s possible to watch many movies and TV shows for free.
 You will have to view some occasional ads, of course, but this small inconvenience could allow you to save a lot of money.
 Tubi TV, for example, is a streaming service that is completely free.
 Paid services give you additional channel options.

 Something else to consider with TV channels is to use an antenna.
 The quality of over-the-air channels in many places is actually quite good these days.
 Many channels, in fact, are broadcast in high-definition – no more rabbit ears to adjust.

 And finally, another option to consider if you are looking for free things to watch is to check out your local public library.
 Most libraries have good selections of TV series and movies that you can check out.